Adolescence

 No hay anuncios

-Bretau considers that, despite a fairly widespread footballization of adolescence, there are young people who in secondary school and especially in high school stop practicing team sports and replace them with the gym, which implies less commitment and dedication.
-This is what Jan (16 years old) has done, who has quit football this course, halfway through his 4th year of secondary school: "I wasn't quite finding my place within the team and it was many hours, three days of training and matches on weekends, and I wanted to have more free time."
-This was the only extracurricular activity he did: at the start of secondary school he quit English and swimming, and now he has swapped football for the gym, where he sometimes meets up with friends from the neighborhood, "and some weekends we get together to play football".
-Families are usually worried that their children do not do anything productive during non-school hours and that they are not under their supervision, but, according to Bretau, gymnastics can involve other aspects that should be taken into account: “Young people are continually receiving inputs about the importance of a specific physique, and this perception of aesthetics and body cult from such a young age is worrying.
+Bretau considers that, despite a fairly widespread footballization of adolescence, there are young people who in secondary school and especially in high school stop playing team sports and replace them with the gym, which implies less commitment and dedication.
+This is what Jan (16 years old) has done, who quit football this course, halfway through 4th year of secondary school: Families are usually worried that their children are not doing anything productive during non-school hours and that they are not under their supervision, but, according to Bretau, gymnastics can involve other aspects that should be taken into account: “Young people are constantly receiving inputs about the importance of a specific physique, and this perception of aesthetics and the cult of the body from such a young age is worrying.
 They stop doing activities with a collective commitment and many try to respond to aesthetic demands that can be harmful”, warns this educational advisor.
-The type of extracurricular
+The type of extracurricular activity

 When pressure for results grows and there is less free time, what should be taken into account when choosing leisure activities?
-For Folia, it is most recommended that the activities done during free time be diversified and that when choosing, it is taken into account that they have fun doing the extracurricular activity; otherwise, technological leisure will always take precedence: “After high school, motivation is low.
-No matter how much formative extracurricular activities are planned in a recreational way, they are more of the same, it is difficult for them to be fun and learn, and hence the importance of choosing activities that are different from academic life, which will guarantee more motivation.”
+For Folia, it is most recommended that the activities done during free time be diversified and that when choosing, it is taken into account that they have a good time doing the extracurricular activity; otherwise, technological leisure will always come first: “After high school, motivation is low.
+No matter how much formative extracurricular activities are planned in a recreational way, they are more of the same, it is difficult for them to be fun and for them to learn, and hence the importance of choosing activities that are different from academic life, which will guarantee more motivation.”

 Cargando